Maternity and Parental Leave Laws in Utah

 The FMLA gives eligible employees in Utah the right to take up to 12 weeks off work per year for pregnancy or parenting leave.
 The FMLA applies only to employers with at least 50 employees.

-Parenting Leave in Utah
+Taking Parenting Leave in Utah

-Part-Time or Reduced Schedule Leave
+Part-Time or Reduced Schedule FMLA Leave

-Getting Paid During Your Time Off
+Getting Paid During Your Time Off In Utah

-Your employer might also offer maternity and paternity leave benefits, parental benefits, or short-term group disability insurance.
-Talk to your HR representative or manager (and check your employee handbook) to find out what types of leave are available to you.
+Talk to your HR representative or manager (and check your employee handbook) to find out what types of leave are available where you work.

 Talk to a Disability Lawyer